pawelgrzybek/pawelgrzybek.com/content/posts/2022-04-05-whats-new-in-ecmascript-2022.md

 ---
 title: "What's new in ECMAScript 2022"
-summary: "The ECMAScript 2022 Language Specification candidate is now available, and even though the finall version will be approved on June, we can be almost certain of the new features coming to the language this year.
-Similarly, how I every year, let’s look at what’s coming to ECMAScript specification this year."
+summary: "The ECMAScript 2022 Language Specification candidate is now available.
+Even though the final version will be approved in June, the list of new features coming to the language this year is defined."
-photo: 2022-04-07.jpg
+photo: 2022-04-05.jpg
 ---

 The [ECMAScript 2022 Language Specification](https://tc39.es/ecma262/2022/) candidate is now available.
-Even though the final version will be approved in June, we can be almost certain of the new features coming to the language this year.
-Similarly, how I did it in [2016](/whats-new-in-ecmascript-2016-es7/), [2017](/whats-new-in-ecmascript-2017/), [2018](/whats-new-in-ecmascript-2018/), [2019](/whats-new-in-ecmascript-2019/), [2020](/whats-new-in-ecmascript-2020/) and [2021](/whats-new-in-ecmascript-2021/), let’s look at what’s coming to ECMAScript specification this year.
+Even though the final version will be approved in June, the list of new features coming to the language this year is defined.
+Similarly, how I did it in [2016](/whats-new-in-ecmascript-2016-es7/), [2017](/whats-new-in-ecmascript-2017/), [2018](/whats-new-in-ecmascript-2018/), [2019](/whats-new-in-ecmascript-2019/), [2020](/whats-new-in-ecmascript-2020/) and [2021](/whats-new-in-ecmascript-2021/), let’s look at what’s coming to ECMAScript specification in 2022.

 - [Class fields (public, static, private) and private class methods by Daniel Ehrenberg and Kevin Gibbons](#class-fields-public-static-private-and-private-class-methods-by-daniel-ehrenberg-and-kevin-gibbons)
 - [RegExp Match Indices by Ron Buckton](#regexp-match-indices-by-ron-buckton)